zooxo/IV42/README.md

 The most important part of a FORTH system is the dictionary where all commands (words) and user program names are listed in an alphabetical order.
-You can call the dictionary with the command DICT, the button [CATALOG] or simply by pressing the keys [^] or [v].
+You can call the dictionary with the command DICT, the button [CATALOG] or simply by pressing the key [^].
 To select the demanded command press the appropriate F-key.

 Please note that you can assign every command or user program to the top F-keys to execute it with one (with SHIFT at least two) keypress(es).